bobalu113/gabbo/_drafts/notes.md

 -----

-Before going on, I want to talk a little bit more about the decision to build a MUD.
-One of the questions I get from people is, are people really going to play a text-based game?
-Again, I see the MUD's roots in text as an asset, not a liability.
+In this post, I want to talk a little bit more about the decision to build a MUD.
+One of the questions I get from people is, "Are people really going to play a text-based game?"
+The first thing I should make clear is it's not that I don't think we should and will introduce rich content to the game.
+A web client is already underway, in fact.
+I just think that text is where we should start.
+Being able to start development with the game driver already built, or use EotL as a testbed are some great perks, but that's only what they are.
+Regardless of those things, the game I'm building is a text-based game.
+Let's examine why.

-First, rich content takes time to create.
+Rich content takes time to create.
 Sentences can be written in more or less real time.
 [Ninety-three percent of all tweets are text-based](http://www.quicksprout.com/2014/03/05/what-type-of-content-gets-shared-the-most-on-twitter/), and it's not because people like reading them more.
-[Tweets with images receive 18% more clicks, 89% more favorites, and 150% more retweets than those without](https://blog.bufferapp.com/the-power-of-twitters-new-expanded-images-and-how-to-make-the-most-of-it).
+[Tweets with images and videos receive 35% and 28% more retweets than those without, respectively](https://blog.twitter.com/2014/what-fuels-a-tweets-engagement).

 Think about what text is.
 All English text is comprised of twenty-six letters, two cases, and some various punctuation.
 That's it.
 Now think about what a picture or a movie is.